shapeshed/jekyll.shapeshed.com/_posts/2006-06-16-usability_the_forgotten_pillar_of_good_design.md

 ---
 layout: post
 title: Usability - The Forgotten Pillar of Good Design
-excerpt: "Current trends in Web Design are rightly championing Accessibility and building websites to universally recognised standards.
+description: "Current trends in Web Design are rightly championing Accessibility and building websites to universally recognised standards.
 This article seeks to give a brief overview of the importance of Usability and suggests that there are many reasons why it is more important than building an Accessible site. "
 categories: [Usability]
 ---
 ## A quick recap